krobelus/rate-experiments/thesis.md

 As an example, we perform unit propagation on formula $F = \{x,
 \overline{y}\overline{x}z, \overline{x}y, xy\}$.
 Let the first two literals in each clause be watched.
+So only $\overline{y}$ and $x$ are watched in the second clause.
 To change watches, we simply flip the order of the literals in the clause.
-So only $\overline{y}$ and $x$ are watched in the second clause.
-Initially only the size-one clause $x$ is unit.
+Initially, only the size-one clause $x$ is unit.
 Two clauses are watched on $\overline{x}$, so they need to be inspected: Invariant 1 is violated in $\overline{y}\overline{x}z$, so the watches will be changed, making the clause $\overline{y}z\overline{x}$.
 Additionally, $\overline{x}y$